Christine Germain-Donnat (under the direction of), Damien Deroubaix. La valise d'Orphée, Paris, Éditions Lord Byron, 2021

 Damien Deroubaix.
 La valise d'Orphée is the catalog published on the occasion of the eponymous exhibition from June 15 to October 31, 2021 which inaugurates the reopening of the Musée de la Chasse et de la Nature in Paris (FR).
-It includes a preface by Christine Germain-Donnat, the presentation of the "Valise d'Orphie by Joanna Chevalier, a statement by Damien Deroubaix collected by Annabelle Gugnon, as well as a tale by her hand.
+It includes a preface by Christine Germain-Donnat, the presentation of the "Valise d'Orphée" by Joanna Chevalier, a statement by Damien Deroubaix collected by Annabelle Gugnon, as well as a tale written by her.

 Born in 1972 in Lille, France, Damien Deroubaix lives and works in Meisenthal and Paris.
 He graduated from the École des Beaux-Arts in Saint-Etienne and the Akademie der bildenden Künste in Karlsruhe.
 Since 2003, his work has been exhibited in the best European institutions and has been the subject of numerous solo shows, particularly in Switzerland and Germany.